linsalrob/PawseySummer2024/student_goals.md

   - One hot encoding
   - Chaos game representation encoding (ask Susie)
   - Main question: can you learn segmented vs. Non segmented virus.
 Secondary question is can you learn which segments belong together (less likely)?
+  - Write a CNN or transformer using pytorch and load it into a [docker container](docker_container_intro.md) for running on the GPU cluster at Pawsey.

 _Week 5:_ Develop and test the CNN model to identify segmented viral genomes from environmental sequencing data.
 The students will continue to fine-tune and test the model.